fission/fission.io/content/en/blog/demystifying-fission-http-requests.md

 Now, we know how a request being proxied to the user function, there are some questions you might want to ask:

 1. Will `router` modify http request?
-2. What's the payload that will be passed to function?
+2. What's the payload that will be passed to the function?

 To answer these questions, let's create a python function that returns HTTP `Header`, `Query String` and `Message Body` to see what's inside of a request sent to user function.

 * requestdata.py